Rebecca-Stone/Interview-prep/README.md

 Variable and class _declarations_ are also hoisted, so they too can be referenced before they are declared.
 Note that doing so can lead to unexpected errors, and is not generally recommended.

-Note:
-: The term hoisting is not used in any normative specification prose prior to [ECMAScript 2015 Language Specification](https://262.ecma-international.org/6.0/).
-Hoisting was thought up as a general way of thinking about how execution contexts (specifically the creation and execution phases) work in JavaScript.
+**Note The term hoisting is not used in any normative specification prose prior to [ECMAScript 2015 Language Specification](https://262.ecma-international.org/6.0/).
+Hoisting was thought up as a general way of thinking about how execution contexts (specifically the creation and execution phases) work in JavaScript.**

 ### Function Hoisting